-- CCRIF makes payout of US\$2.7m to Panama due to rains from Tropical Cyclone Eta - CCRIF provides grant of US\$17,000 to the UWI Seismic Research Centre to purchase new equipment to monitor the La Soufrière Volcano in St. Vincent - CCRIF and World Bank conduct workshop on CCRIF parametric insurance with Government of Panama - CCRIF rolls out reinsurance road show - CCRIF kicks off policy renewals road show for 2021/22 with meeting with the Government of Trinidad and Tobago - to implement DRR projects in 3 countries. - CCRIF invites applications for 2021 scholarships and
+- CCRIF makes payout of US\$2.7m to Panama due to rains from Tropical Cyclone Eta - CCRIF provides grant of US\$17,000 to the UWI Seismic Research Centre to purchase new equipment to monitor the La Soufrière Volcano in St. Vincent - CCRIF and World Bank conduct workshop on CCRIF parametric insurance with Government of Panama - CCRIF rolls out reinsurance road show - CCRIF kicks off policy renewals road show for 2021/22 with meeting with the Government of Trinidad and Tobago - CCRIF approves 4 grants totalling US\$63,408 to NGOs to implement DRR projects in 3 countries. - CCRIF TA Manager participates in Barbados Risk & Insurance Management Conference